small lotus divider graphic on neutral colored background.

 Dosage: When "Some" Isn't Enough

-Most ingredients don’t work simply because they’re present.
-They work when they’re provided at an amount that aligns with how they’ve been studied or shown to function biologically.²
+Most ingredients do not work simply because they are present.
+They are likely to matter when provided at an amount that aligns with how they have been studied or shown to function biologically.²

-For parent’s this matters because more ingredients does not equal more benefit—and sometimes clarity is more helpful than complexity.
+For families, this means more ingredients does not equal more benefit.
+Sometimes a clearer, simpler formula is the more thoughtful choice.

 Why Form Influences How an Ingredient Behaves

-• Ingredient form refers to the specific chemical or structural version of a nutrient or compound.
+Ingredient form refers to the specific chemical or structural version of a nutrient or compound.
+Two supplements can list the same ingredient name and still deliver something meaningfully different.

-Labels often list the ingredient name without explaining why a particular form was chosen, leaving readers to assume equivalence where there may be meaningful differences.⁴
+Labels often list the ingredient name without explaining which form was chosen or why, leaving readers to assume equivalence where there may be real differences.⁴ This is one of the most common reasons supplements do not perform as expected, even when the ingredient list looks promising.³

-Evidence-Informed Supplement Checklist
+Related resource Evidence-Informed Supplement Evaluation Checklist

 Interactions Matter More Than Lists

-This is another reason ingredient lists, by themselves, provide limited insight.
+This is another reason ingredient lists, by themselves, provide limited insight into how a product is likely to perform.

-Practically is Part of Quality
+Practicality Is Part of Quality

 Quality includes usability.